Red Dress (Sugababes song): Chart performance

 "Red Dress" debuted at number four on the UK Singles Chart in the issue dated 18 March 2006 with 18,210 copies sold.
 It was the highest-ranked debut for that week.
 Taller in More Ways subsequently became the first album by the Sugababes to produce three UK top-five hits.
 "Red Dress" spent ten weeks on the chart and has sold 100,000 copies in the country, ranking as the group's fourteenth best-selling single in the UK.
+The song peaked at number 4 on the UK Radio Airplay Chart on 25 March 2006, with an audience of 58.14 million.
 The song debuted and peaked at number twelve on the Irish Singles Chart.
 "Red Dress" appeared on the Dutch Top 40 chart at number nine, and peaked at number seven the following week for two non-consecutive weeks.
 It was the chart's 66th best-performing single of 2006.
 The single reached the top twenty on the charts in Denmark and Norway, and the top forty on the charts in Belgium (Flanders), Germany, Hungary, and Switzerland.
 It reached number 41 on the Austrian Singles Chart, and number 61 on the Czech Singles Chart.
 The song's performance throughout Europe allowed it to chart on the European Hot 100 Singles chart, where it peaked at number fourteen.
 "Red Dress" debuted and peaked at number 22 on the Australian Singles Chart, where it charted for twelve weeks.
 The single peaked at number sixteen on the New Zealand Singles Chart and was the group's third consecutive top-twenty hit in the country.
 A writer from the Coventry Evening Telegraph noted that the line-up change did not affect the song's commercial performance.